enrmarc/enrmarc.github.com/_posts/2012-12-07-Jekyll-tagcloud.md

 `jekyll-tagcloud` is a little hack to create a tag cloud and their respective posts for your [Jekyll] generated site hosted in [GitHub Pages], using Liquid and JavaScript (without plugins).
-`jekyll-tagcloud` uses a linear assessment in order to weight tags.
+`jekyll-tagcloud` uses a logarithmic assessment (very simple) in order to weight tags.
-(A logarithmic assessment would be better).

 Of course you can do the same using Jekyll plugins, but that means that you would have to run Jekyll locally and post the produced files into your repo